Aari McDonald: Personal life

 McDonald is the daughter of Aaron and Andrea McDonald.
 Her brother Tre'von Willis played basketball at UNLV.

-McDonald is currently engaged to former Arizona defensive back Devon Brewer, who proposed to her after the Wildcats were eliminated from the Pac-12 Tournament in 2020.
+McDonald is currently married to former Arizona defensive back Devon Brewer, who proposed to her after the Wildcats were eliminated from the Pac-12 Tournament in 2020.
+The pair was married on September 23, 2021, during her first season in the WNBA.